 - Whooping Cough

-Action: 5 days off following the first signs of illness
+Action: Up to 5 days off following the first signs of illness

 Action: Stay away from school until treated